The best ice baths for at-home cold water therapy in 2026

 Jump to our guide on the potential benefits of home ice bath use

-For this tester, who swims all-year round and is keen to keep acclimatisation up, we were keen to see how it compared to the more rudimentary wheelie bin method.
+As an open water coach, I’m a person who swims all-year round and is keen to keep acclimatisation up, so I was keen to see how it compared to the more rudimentary wheelie bin method.

 First up, the pod is very easy to set up.
 Removing it from the storage bag, you insert the legs/support and inflate the ring around the top and on the lid.